 The Americans with Disabilities Act (1990) bars discrimination in employment, public programs, transportation, public accommodations, and telecommunications to persons with disabilities.
 Any student who is otherwise qualified shall not be discriminated against in participating in the above situations.
-If you think that you might have a disability that may require special accommodations for learning and full participation in academic and social life at Tennessee Tech University, contact the Office of Disability Services (Roaden University Center, Room 112).
+If you think that you might have a disability that may require special accommodations for learning and full participation in academic and social life at Tennessee Tech, contact the Accessible Education Center (Roaden University Center, Room 112).
 This office will assist you with accommodations if you are able to verify that a disability exists.

-The Tennessee Tech Office of Disability Services has several goals promoting independence, accessibility, and academic support to all students with verified disabilities.
+The Tennessee Tech O Accessible Education Center has several goals promoting independence, accessibility, and academic support to all students with verified disabilities.
 A full range of services include tutoring, course accommodations, accessibility, counseling, and adaptive or assistive technology.
 A grievance procedure is provided for students with disability concerns.
 Student-athletes who are otherwise qualified must be allowed to try out for athletics teams.
 Notification must be made in a manner that the student-athlete best communicates.
 Persons with disabilities who typically achieve college level status are those with sensory, physical, special health, and psychological impairments.
 Also, those with specific learning disabilities are entering and graduating from college.